If You're Depositing in Malaysia

 - Summary

-Interest rates vary depending on the time, campaigns, and deposit period.
-Please use these as a reference for comparison.
+Interest rates vary depending on timing, promotions, and deposit duration.
+Please use these as a general reference for comparison.

 |---|---|---|---|---|---|